As Greta never ceases to remind us: today’s “young people” are those that carry the heaviest burden when it comes to climate change.

 With the vision for change, an entrepreneurial mindset, and the necessary resources, young entrepreneurs have the capacity to mitigate the impacts of climate change by using innovation as a tool to efficiently reduce, recycle and reuse.

-By BizWorld UAE
+* written by BizWorld UAE